Poetry, Nature, and Science

 There the arms that lifted him first and brace him best.

-The words of poems are henceforth the tuft and final applause of the concrete realities and theories of the universe furnish’d by science.
+Great is the faith of the flush of knowledge and of the investigation of the depths of qualities and things; circling here swells the soul of the poet.
+In the beauty of poems are henceforth the tuft and final applause of the concrete realities and theories of the universe furnish’d by science.

 The real poems of the present—child of the real and ideal, blending the real and ideal, and each made portion of the other—must vocalize the vastness and splendor and reality with which scientism has invested man and the universe, and must henceforth launch humanity into new orbits, consonant with that vastness, splendor, and reality.

-Fear not O muse! truly new ways and days receive, surround you,
+Fear not O Muse! truly new ways and days receive, surround you,

-A better, fresher, busier sphere, a wide, untried domain awaits, demands you,
+A better, fresher, busier sphere, a wide, untried domain awaits, demands you—

-From science and the modern still impell’d—
+The old, old urge, from science and the modern still impell’d,

-Based on the ancient pinnacles, lo, newer, higher pinnacles,
+Based on the ancient pinnacles, lo, newer, higher pinnacles.

-She comes!
 I, my friends, can plainly see her,

 I mark her step divine, her curious eyes a-turning, rolling,